-Amount of Compensation Amount of compensation of the Accounting Auditor in the current fiscal year ¥21,100 thousand Total amount of cash and other financial benefits payable by the Company and its subsidiaries to the Accounting Auditor ¥21,100 thousand
+Amount of Compensation Amount of compensation of the Accounting Auditor in the current fiscal year ¥24 million Total amount of cash and other financial benefits payable by the Company and its subsidiaries to the Accounting Auditor ¥62 million

-(Note) 1.
-The total amount of compensation for the audit required by the Companies Act and Financial Instruments and Exchange Act are aggregated as those amounts are not clearly separated and substantially impossible to separate under the audit contract between the Company and the Independent Accounting Auditor.

-2. The Audit and Supervisory Committee has consented to the amount of compensation.
-Prior to this consent, The Audit and Supervisory Committee performed necessary procedures, such as investigation and questioning on the audit plan and audit execution, and recalculation of the estimated compensation.
+- (Note) 1.
+The total amount of compensation for audits required by the Companies Act and the Financial Instruments and Exchange Act is presented as a combined total, as these amounts are not clearly separated and cannot be practically distinguished under the audit contract between the Company and the Independent Accounting Auditor.
+Additionally, the compensation amounts to be paid by our subsidiaries include certain unspecified amounts and are presented as estimates. - 2.
+The Audit and Supervisory Committee has consented to the amount of compensation.
+Prior to this consent, the Audit and Supervisory Committee performed necessary procedures, such as investigation and questioning on the audit plan and audit execution, and recalculation of the estimated compensation.